jhfnetboy/How-to-launch-a-web3-startup/README.md

 # Words for Young
 ## Stay Curious, Never Stop Playing
 ## Connect with the world, not just what's in front of you

+## Version 2
+After class I got some feedback from Ajarn Kin: give a real practice route for students to follow.
+So, I will give 10 minutes to tell the suggestion steps and how-to.

+### Suggestion Steps
+TODO

+### How to
+TODO